Practical Tips For Raising A Kid-preneur Without Crushing Their Spirit

 Did he have some unexpected challenges along the way?
 Absolutely!
 But he owned it.

 He was the CEO of his “company” and he knew he had full responsibility for whatever happened to it.
-He learned about financial risks and potential for problems.
-He learned about the need to be adaptable and to turn to plan B, or C, or D. He learned when to continue, and when to cut his losses.
+He learned about financial risks and the potential for problems.
+He learned about the need to be adaptable and to turn to plan B, C, or D. He learned when to continue, and when to cut his losses.

 All of this he learned by his early teens.